✨ Get FREE delivery on orders over £30 ✨

 Want to bridge the gap between your subjective and physical arousal?

 1. If you tend to be subjectively but not physically aroused, start by listening to your body and making note of what makes you physically aroused.
 Masturbation is a good place to begin.
 Pay attention to the movements and touches that make you feel good.
 You can also try a mental deep dive into past sexual experiences that have been memorable for the right reasons: what triggered a positive physical response?
 Was is a certain position with a sex toy, or a type of porn or audio erotica?
 Do you like hearing dirty talk - or do you like focusing on other senses, such as touch and taste?
 Give yourself the time to investigate and trial different options.
-Try our friends at iloh for sex toys and accessories designed by women, for women, that are a world away from giant purple Rampant Rabbits.
-(Hey, we're aesthetic-orientated masturbators!).
+If you're looking for a new (or even first!) toy, try our clitoral stimulator, Cindy.
+A world away from giant purple dildos, she was designed with a hardcore crew of HANX fans in line with their deepest desires.
+Think discreet, cute design, minimal noise and deeper orgasms, without the penetration...

 2. Make Lubricant your new BFF.
 If you're struggling with getting wet, consider introducing lube into your sexual repertoire.
 Not only does a little extra slip and slide make for a more physically comfortable experience and avoid irritation and tearing, it can also help alleviate the shame some people feel about vaginal dryness.
 Our Lubricant is non-flavoured, and non-scented for this very reason.
 It's not a novelty item, but an essential that should be best supporting actor rather than the action hero.
 You shouldn't even notice it's there...